ChrissHickss/d1-to-nhl/README.md

 # d1-to-nhl
-This is a project inspired by Patrick Bacon's TopDownHockey Scraper project where he predicts NHL success based off AHL success.
-I predicted NHL success based off NCAA success.
+This is a project inspired by Patrick Bacon's TopDownHockey Scraper project.
+I used his TDH Scraper package to predict NHL success based off NCAA success.

 Some tips to make sure your file runs correctly when you clone this down: